kefir500/apk-editor-studio/README.md

 You can either get them manually (e.g., using `apt-get` in Debian) or **run the `scripts/download.py`** Python 3 script which will automatically download the needed tools.

+Note that this is only needed if you compile APK Editor Studio from the source code.
+[Prebuilt packages](https://github.com/kefir500/apk-editor-studio/releases) already contain these tools.

 Also, on **Linux** you may want an optional support for `libsecret` password storage backend.
 In order to enable it, you will need to install the corresponding library: